 These and other equally difficult stories characterize much of the Lipton collection.
 This is especially true reading the letters today with a clear sense of what is coming next.

-The earliest of the Lipton letters is a note sent from Dovid Albirt to his aunt Helen Lipton on May 25, 1932.
-Even at this early date, likely having less to do with Germany, Dovid Albirt asserts his wish to come to the United States to live with his family in Beaufort, South Carolina.
-It is with some mystery that a later letter from Rivke Mechale Sterernzys- Gabriel Stern and Helen Lipton's mother-indicates a ship ticket purchased for Dovid Albirt did at one point exist.
+Albirt to his aunt Helen Lipton on May 25, 1932.
+Even at this early date, likely having less to do with Germany, Dovid Albirt asserts his wish to come to the United States to live with his family in Beaufort, South Carolina.3 It is with some mystery that a later letter from Rivke Mechale Sterernzys- Gabriel Stern and Helen Lipton's mother-indicates a ship by Chad S. A. Gibbs, Assistant Professor of Jewish Studies, Director of the Zucker/Goldberg Center ticket purchased for Dovid Albirt did at one point exist.
 The original translator of these letters, Rabbi Philip Silverstein of Columbia, South Carolina, notes that the ticket is unexplained in the existing letters or the recollections of (then) living relatives.
-Rabbi Silverstein colorfully ends his explanation: "With the principals now residing in eternity, definite answers will forever remain out of reach."
-Regardless of whether any new information emerges to change that conclusion, a chance to get one family member out of Europe before the war came and went for reasons unknown.
+Rabbi Silverstein colorfully ends his explanation: "With the principals now residing in eternity, definite answers will forever remain out of reach."4 Regardless of whether any new information emerges to change that conclusion, a chance to get one family member out of Europe before the war came and went for reasons unknown.